-Urgently needed care when you are outside the plan's service area
+Urgent care when you are outside the plan's service area

 When you are outside the plan's service area, you might not be able to get care from a network provider.
-In that case, our plan will cover urgently needed care you get from any provider.
+In that case, our plan will cover urgent care you get from any provider.

-Our plan does not cover urgently needed care or any other care that you get outside the United States.
+Our plan does not cover urgent care or any other care that you get outside the United States.